-DRAFT Comments Due
+Х DRAFT Comments Due Jan 29

 FINAL Consider at GB meeting

-Х APPROVED With no changes Mar 18
+APPROVED with changes/no changes

 SUBJECT: School Code of Conduct

-AFFECTED SECTIONS: 4.1.E School Code of Conduct Appendix G
+AFFECTED SECTIONS: 4.1.E Appendix G School Code of Conduct

-POLICY INFORMATION: 1176/Batch 167
+POLICY INFORMATION: 1176/Batch 167 ,

 EFFECTIVE DATE/TRIGGER EVENT: July 1, 2010.

 §601.21; §668.16(d)(2)(ii); Federal Register published October 28, 2009, p.
-55631; Federal Register published July 28, 2009, p.
+55631); Federal Register published July 28, 2009, p.
 37443.

-Current policy for a school code of conduct is based on the statutory language of the Higher Education Act of 1965, as amended by the Higher Education Opportunity Act of 2008, and Dear Colleague Letter GEN-08-12/FP-08-10.
-Therefore, current policy applies the school code of conduct requirements only to a school that has a preferred lender arrangement for FFELP or private education loans.
+Current policy for a school code of conduct is based on the statutory language of the Higher Education Opportunity Act and Dear Colleague Letter GEN-08-12/FP-08-10.
+Therefore current policy applied school code of conduct requirements on schools that have a preferred lender arrangement for FFELP or private loans.

-Revised policy clarifies that as part of the Program Participation Agreement, each Title IV participating school must develop, publish, administer, and enforce a code of conduct.
-The school must publish the code of conduct prominently on the school's Website and must annually inform the school's agents with responsibilities for FFELP or private education loans of the code of conduct.
-Revised policy also clarifies that the code of conduct must prohibit conflicts of interest with regard to interaction between FFELP and private education loans and lenders.
-Finally, revised policy clarifies what constitutes a payment in the definition of "opportunity pool loan."
+Revised policy clarifies that as part of the Program Participation Agreement all Title IV participating schools must develop, publish, administer, and enforce a code of conduct, not only those schools that have a preferred lender arrangement.
+The school must publish the code of conduct prominently on the school's Web site and must annually inform the school's agents with responsibilities for FFELP or private education loans of the code of conduct.
+The revised policy also clarifies that the code of conduct must prohibit conflicts of interest in regard to interaction between FFELP and private education loans and lenders.
+Finally, the revised policy clarifies what constitutes a payment in the definition of an Opportunity Pool Loan.